 By expanding our case management team and process, The Rescue Mission will be able to provide one-on-one guidance to every individual who comes through the doors.
 The case management team will also coordinate care directly with in-house partner agencies.
 By carving out more space and resources to case management, we can keep individuals from falling through the cracks — at every step, before, during, and after they join a restorative program.

 To address the root causes of homelessness, The Rescue Mission refers visitors and residents to other local agencies for health, educational, social, and job skills services.
 In the new facility, The Rescue Mission will bring these services in-house, offering immediate access to help and support.
-Inside the planned Community Resource Center, people will connect directly with partner agencies, including:
+Inside the planned Community Resource Center, people will be able to connect directly with partner agencies, listed below: